Silvris/Magicite/README.md

 3. Run the game to generate the configuration file, and then place any added mods to designated path in the config file.

 # Creating Mods for Magicite:
 Each file within the Pixel Remasters is given a "group" entry and then a full path to the file.
-Magicite reads each folder in the chosen directory as it's own group, and reads keys.json file within each folder.
+Magicite reads each folder in the chosen directory as it's own group, and reads json files within the "keys" directory within each folder.
 These define the files that Magicite should manage and load.
 To edit files that are present within the game by default, use the same group name as the original file (this can be found in the AssetsPath.json present in the asset bundles), as well as the same key.
 Using the same path is recommended, but not necessarily required.

-Each keys.json has two major values: "keys" and "values".
+Each json has two major values: "keys" and "values".
 Keys are the given name of each file, normally just the name of the file without path or extension.
-The value of a key
+The value of a key is the full path to the file within the group folder.

 Magicite supports the following file types:
 * .txt - TextAsset